paperless-ngx/paperless-ngx/docs/setup.md

     This will install all python dependencies in the home directory of the new paperless user.

+    !!! tip

+        It is up to you if you wish to use a virtual environment or not for the Python dependencies.
+This is an alternative to the above and may require adjusting the example scripts to utilize.

 9. Go to `/opt/paperless/src`, and execute the following commands: